What is domiciliary care?

 Who is domiciliary care for?

 Domiciliary care is for anyone who needs extra support to remain safe and independent in their own home.
-Whether you’re recovering from an illness, living with a long-term health condition or simply finding daily tasks more difficult as you age, domiciliary care can help.
+Whether you’re recovering from an illness, living with a long-term health condition, or simply finding daily tasks more difficult as you age, domiciliary care can help.

 Domiciliary care is ideal for: